Need help? Chat now!

 As you may already know, Hostwinds operates out of two locations: Tulsa, OK, and Seattle, WA.
 On a seemingly random note, a few of us here at the Seattle office have been noticing that the clouds in the area legitimately look like the beautiful Mount Olympus depicted in Greek mythology.
 The cumulus clouds in Washington may as well be the backdrop of a movie set, and they seem to have a mind of their own as they shapeshift from one abstract pattern to the next.
 Clouds are so mysterious, almost as mysterious as the cloud that houses our information over the internet.
 Speaking of the ubiquitous cloud…

 Are you looking to store copious amounts of files in the cloud for free?
 There is an app for that!
 It is called Nextcloud.
-Well, in all fairness, there are many apps for that, however, Nextcloud seems to stand out for a few reasons.
-Throughout the course of this blog piece, we’ll fill you in on all the unique features and tools offered by Nextcloud.
-While we’re at it, we will also discuss the variety of advantages that come with using a Nextcloud template to deploy your cloud server in the Hostwinds Cloud Portal.
+In all fairness, there are many apps for that.
+However, Nextcloud seems to stand out for a few reasons.
+Throughout this blog piece, we'll fill you in on all the unique features and tools offered by Nextcloud.
+While we're at it, we will also discuss the variety of advantages that come with using a Nextcloud template to deploy your cloud server in the Hostwinds Cloud Portal.
 No time like the present to get started.
 (Fair warning, a corny pun is coming up:) Onto the Next…cloud!